eraofchaos/eraofchaos.github.io/heroes/Solmyr.md

 ---
 title: "Solmyr"
 permalink: /heroes/Solmyr/
-excerpt: "Solmyr was trapped in a genie bottle for more than a thousand years.
+excerpt: "Era of Chaos Solmyr.
+Solmyr.
+Solmyr was trapped in a genie bottle for more than a thousand years.
 He's eternally grateful to the person who freed him -- Gavin Magnus, the immortal ruler of the Bracada Highlands -- and has pledged everlasting allegiance to him."
 heroID: 61201
 last_modified_at: 2021-02-19
 locale: en